bloom-housing/bloom/backend/proxy/README.md

 $ heroku container:login
 ```

+_Note_ if you are using an Apple M1 device the following steps will not work.
+You will have to do the following: https://stackoverflow.com/a/67001433

 Push your Docker-based app
 Build the Dockerfile in the current directory and push the Docker image.